lisafast/lacnotredame/content/about/2020BoardReport.md

 Move to open the meeting by: Lisa Fast

-Seconded by: Dave Hayward
+Seconded by:

 ## [Approval of previous year’s minutes](https://lacnotredame.org/assets/docs/minutes/2019boardreport/)

 Minutes of the previous year's meeting were approved.

-Moved by: Robert Boucher
+Moved by:

-Seconded by: Erin Jamison
+Seconded by:

 ## Approve agenda for 2020 meeting
 * Financial report -  D. Hayward, Treasurer
 * Water Testing and water levels report - L. Fast, President
-* Milfoil actions - report for La Peche associations - L. Fast
 * Board report on 2020 planned actions - L. Fast
 * Boat launch committee report - M. Desrochers, President Bishop's Manor Association
 * Current board and election of new board members - L. Fast - Treasurer needed
 * Members Open Issues
   - B. Watkinson - concerned about calcium road spray seeping into the lake, especially on the stretch of Manoir on the south side of the lake where the pumping station is.
 The road is very close to the water there.
-* Proposed program for 2020 -2021:
+* Develop and vote on proposed program for 2020 -2021

-Moved by Erin Jamison
+Moved by

-Seconded by Marie Maisonneuve
+Seconded by

 ## Financial Report